liviamanda/python-postgresql/Drug Performance Evaluation - Data Visualization/README.md

    - Create `6 elaborations` where 4 are for `data visualization`, 1 for `descriptive statistics`, and 1 for `inferential statistics`.

 8. **Project Output**
-   - Create a data visualization dashboard using `Tableau Public`.
+   - A data visualization dashboard using `Tableau Public`.
    - Conduct analysis and data processing in a `jupyter notebook`.

 This README outlines the project goals, instructions, and tasks to provide a comprehensive evaluation of drug performance.
 The aim is to extract, prepare, analyze, and visualize data to generate actionable insights for the client.